ArkhamKnightGPC/PHY473R/README.md

 # Handwritten digit detection on FPGA

 The goal of this project is to implement Rosenblatt's perceptron for binary classification of handwritten digits on FPGA using VHDL.
-The perceptron was trained using the MNIST dataset to classify zeros and ones.

-The project includes interfaces with a **VGA monitor**, an **LCD** and a **TRDB-DC2** camera.
+The project was developed on a **Altera DE2-115** board and includes interfaces with a **VGA monitor**, an **LCD** and a **TRDB-DC2** camera.

+The perceptron was trained with Python using the MNIST dataset to classify zeros and ones.

+Please check the project's [video demo](https://www.youtube.com/watch?v=SyL3lp6TRCY).

 ## User tutorial